ridhoq/soundslike/README.md

 ## Setup
 You'll need `docker` and `docker-compose`
 1. Run `docker-compose up` from the root directory.
 After it completes, you should be able to hit http://localhost:8888 to see the web app

+## Testing
+After running the above steps, in a separate shell instance, run `docker-compose exec app make test` to run the python tests